 Several other use trails branch off from Cottonwood Lakes Trail, taking hikers and fishermen to other lakes in basin.
 One example is South Fork Lakes Trail, which spins off the main track beneath the first Cottonwood Lake, and reaches South Fork Lake after one mile.

 Cottonwood Lakes Trail angles uphill and reaches Cottonwood Lake Number One five miles from the trailhead.
-The views keep improving from there as you pass meadows and creeks, and a second Cottonwood Lake.
+The views continue to improve as you pass meadows, creeks, and a second Cottonwood Lake.
 The trail rises over a crest to emerge at the end of Long Lake, a spectacular setting.
 The natural beauty of the mountains and lake is so powerful that many backpackers choose to camp right here.

 The trail to New Army Pass continues along the west shore of Long Lake and crosses a bolder-strewn ridge with nice views of Cirque Peak.
 Just ahead, and 6.5 miles from the trailhead, is High Lake.
 At 11,500 feet, this is the preferred backcountry rest point for backpackers who have their sight set on Langley.
 From here it is a mile to the pass and another three or four miles of off-trail traversing to the summit.

 Above High Lake, the trail climbs a series of moderate switches to the 12,300-foot pass into Sequoia National Park.
 Unless you are here late in the summer, there will be a shelf of well-trodden snow along the pass to cross over.

 New Army Pass is 7.5 miles from the trailhead (with 2,350 feet of elevation change), but day hikers may wish to turn around before then at High Lake (6.5-miles) or Long Lake (5.75-miles).
 From the pass, hikers are in a great position to venture an ascent on Cirque Peak or Mount Langley (the ninth tallest mountain in California), or drop down the other side of the pass to Lower Soldier Lake, Miter Basin, and the expansive network of trails in the Sierra.